FAnargyrou/SpaceProject/README.md

 ## Acknowledgments

-* Massive shout out to my Physics teacher Paulo, I have lost contact with him when I left school but he was and still is a great inspiration to me.
+* Big thanks to my Physics teacher Paulo, I have lost contact with him when I left school but he was and still is a great inspiration to me.
 He helped me figure out some of the mechanics for the game all those years ago.